Elizabeth Akindutire's professional headshot - psychodynamic therapist at The Brixton Practice

 Primary qualifications

-• Diploma in Psychodynamic Counselling and Therapy in the Community @ The Manor House Centre for Psychotherapy and Counselling
+• Diploma in Psychodynamic Counselling & Therapy in the Community @ The Manor House Centre for Psychotherapy and Counselling

 Availability, fees, and contact details